andrewrk/node-yawl/README.md

 ## Roadmap

- * sendStream: send as unfragmented if length is present
- * when client tries to send message if there is a stream ongoing, it queues the data instead of erroring
- * handleUpgrade error handling?
  * RFC 6455 compliance and test suite, autobahn?
    - parseExtensionList
  * Supports
    [permessage-deflate](http://tools.ietf.org/html/draft-ietf-hybi-permessage-compression-19)
    extension
+ * sendStream: send as unfragmented if length is present
+ * when client tries to send message if there is a stream ongoing, it queues the data instead of erroring